Certified Clinical Medical Assistant (CCMA) Program

 Real-world exposure to healthcare operations and workflows

-CCMA Learning Objectives:
+Certified Clinical Medical Assistant CCMA Course Learning Objectives:

 - Medical Office Administration: